anthonyharrison/lib4sbom/README.md

 This creates a simple SBOM Output object.
 The following optional parameters can be specified:

 _filename_ indicates the output destination of the SBOM to be generated.
-If a valid filename path is provided, then the output will be to a file otherwise it will be output to the console.
+If a valid filename path is provided and a file can be created, then the output will be to a file otherwise it will be output to the console.

 _output_format_ indicates the format that the SBOM is to be generated in.
 Valid options are Tag, JSON or YAML.
 If an invalid format is specified,